svermeulen/vim-macrobatics/README.md

 ## Parameterized Macros

 Macrobatics also has built in support for using 'named parameters' with your named macros.
-How this works is that before recording the macro, you manually save placeholder parameter values into vim registers, then make use of those registers during the recording.
-Then, before re-playing the the macro, macrobatics will prompt the user to fill in a value for these registers before the macro is executed.
+How this works is that when recording the macro, you make use of certain register values as part of the macro.
+Then, when the macro is named and saved, you can indicate which registers need to be filled in before the macro is played.
+For example, when executing `<leader>mng` (assuming the default mappings from above), after you choose a name for your macro, it will then also prompt you with the text "Add parameters?".
+If you type `Y`, you can then indicate which registers need to be filled in and also give a name for each required parameter.

+Then, the next time you execute this macro, you will be prompted to fill in values for all these parameters.

+## Specifying Parameterized Macros Via .vimrc

+As an alternative to the approach described in the [previous section](parameterized-macros), you can also specify macro parameters in your `.vimrc` file as well.
+Normally the previous approach is sufficient, however for more complex cases you might want to take the following approach instead.

 For example, let's say you have a macro that renames the current method that you are in, and every time you run it, you want the user to supply the new name for the method.
 You can add this macro by doing the following: